telerik/blazor-docs/components/mediaquery/overview.md

 |-----------|------------------------|-------------|
 | `Media`  | `string` | the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries" target="_blank">media query string</a> that will be matched. |
 | `OnChange`  | `EventCallback<bool>` |  This event indicates whether the media query string provided to the `Media` parameter matches the current browser size.
 It fires when it matches, and when it stops matching.
 See the [Events]({%slug mediaquery-events%}) article for more information.  |

-## Integration

-You can use the TelerikMediaQuery together with other Telerik UI for Blazor components. you can integrate the TelerikMediaQuery with our components.
-[See the Integration article for more information...]({%slug mediaquery-integration%})

 ## Reuse Multiple Breakpoints